Not All Video Telematics AIs Are Created Equal

-The most effective way an AI improves safety is by identifying specific risk so that it can be managed.
+The most effective way an AI improves safety is by identifying specific risks so they can be managed.
 That's why accuracy matters.
-To reliably identify risky behaviors, an AI must learn to interpret input data correctly and apply it properly to driving scenarios in real time.
+To reliably identify risky behaviors, an AI algorithm must learn to interpret input data correctly and apply it properly to driving scenarios in real time.

 Data in, quality out

 To learn how to identify risky behavior, AI needs data—a lot of it.
 The quality and quantity of data rely on three factors:

 - Volume – how much data is available to the learning system